alxpez/alxpez.github.io/README.md

 # The stuff I like

 This is just part of _my story_, and a small selection of the toys I like to play with.
 As about me, I love to share new ways of creating software, and I find myself always eager to discover any new technology that pops around.
-Amazes me the feeling of brain-expansion when I start digging in the _candybox_ of some new paradigm changing software.
+Amazes me the feeling of brain-expansion when I start digging in the _candy box_ of a new paradigm changing software.

 ### Backend